 Why have we always done hymns?
 Short answer: Because after Vatican 2 none of the antiphons with their chants that the Church provides had English versions, so vernacular hymns filled the void and the rest is history.
 Hymns had already been a part of low Mass for decades before Vatican II.

 If you’re singing antiphons now, why are they all chant-like?

-There aren’t any complete sets of contemporary antiphons, but one publisher is coming out with some this Advent that we will use sometimes.
+It was only last Advent that a publisher finally came out with some modern-style settings of the antiphons which we will use.
 But also, Gregorian chant as sung speech is well-suited to deliver the scriptural texts without altering them.
 Scripture is prose, not rhymed meter, so the free-floating quality of chant fits the scripture like a glove fits a hand.
 They express all the many emotions of the psalms.
 It is the supreme model of Sacred Music.
 Don’t take my word for it!

 Pope Pius X: Gregorian chant is the “Supreme Model of Sacred Music.

 Pope Francis: “Together you can devote yourselves better to song as an integral part of the Liturgy, with Gregorian chant inspiring you as the first model.”

 Vatican II and the Roman Missal: “Gregorian chant, as proper to the Roman liturgy, should be given pride of place, other things being equal.”

 Will I ever hear hymns again?
 Definitely.
 There’s no reason we can’t have a both-and approach when the coronavirus restrictions loosen.

 What if I don’t really like it?
 I get you—it’s different for sure.
 I implore you to keep an open mind and try to use the opportunity to meditate on the scripture.
 You haven’t really ever had steady exposure to Gregorian chant and the antiphons as the Church intends.
 It may grow on you.
 Don’t worry, things will feel more normal eventually.